drborges/react-by-example-template/.prototype/roadmap.md

 ### The Text Component

-What do we know about this component?

 - [x] Should support two styles:
   - [x] One to be used for the “Tic Tac Toe” title
   - [x] Another for the rest of the text used in the App

 ### The Card Component

-What do we know about this component?

 - [x] It will define the boundaries of our app, e.g. container holding the app title, match info, game board, game statistics, etc...

 ### The Button Component

-What do we know about this component?

-- [ ] Should decorate the native button element with our custom style
+- [x] Should decorate the native button element with our custom style
-- [ ] Should still provide all the built-in capabilities of a button.
+- [x] Should still provide all the built-in capabilities of a button.
 Example: `onClick` and `aria-label` props.

 ## State and Application Logic